AdobeDocs/cloudmanager-api-docs/tutorial/1-a-basic-webhook.md

 #### Next Step

-With all that done, you're ready to start the actual tutorial.
+With all that done, you're ready to proceed to the next step.
 Continue to [Step 2](2-webhook-signature-validation.md).